-Does Your Golden Need Us?
+Does Your Retriever Need Us?

 - Fill out the Surrender Form so we learn more information about your dog.
 This information assists us in placing your dog in a foster home and ultimately their adoptive home.
+Please have two photos available when you complete the form.

 So what happens after you give your dog to GRRMF?